vvizzo/deltae/README.md

 ```
 Program recognizes JPG, TIFF, PNG files.
 To prepare image for analysis user must have:

 1. Crop down to corner white marks in colorchecker.
+In case of half of checker use + as mark for top border.
 2. Rotate so grey row is at the bottom of file.